A major turn: Big Oil bets on biofuels with more than 40 projects planned by turn of decade

 Learn more with Rystad Energy's newly launched BioEnergy Solution.

 The 43 biofuel projects announced by oil majors signal promising developments in the industry.
 Chevron's Geismar project, the largest of the 31 greenfield initiatives, is set to produce 22,000 bpd of biofuel, marking a significant addition to global capacity.
 Additionally, Chevron’s El Segundo refinery, the largest in co-processing capacity, converted a diesel hydrotreating unit last year into a 10,000 bpd renewable facility.
-BP's Kwinana project, the largest announced refinery conversion, is also poised to significantly increase the production of sustainable fuels.
-By 2030, this project is expected to produce 50,000 bpd of HVO and SAF, a gamechanger that could be pivotal for meeting rising demand for biofuels in the near future.
+Eni's Gela refinery, the largest refinery conversion, is also significantly increasing the production of sustainable fuels.
+This project will have a production capacity of 16,000 bpd of HVO and SAF, a potential gamechanger in meeting rising demand for biofuels in the near future.**

 BP and Chevron hold significant positions in operational capacity.
 BP's acquisition of Bunge Bioenergia, a leading Brazilian biofuel producer, has substantially increased its production capacity to approximately 66,000 bpd.
 The acquisition has enabled BP to exceed its 2025 milestone of 50,000 bpd and positions the company to achieve its biofuel target of 100,000 bpd by 2030.
 Additionally, Chevron's purchase of Renewable Energy Group and Eni's operational advanced biofuel capacity of 22,000 bpd, driven by both co-processing and conversion projects, further solidify their positions in the expanding biofuels market.